Applications are open!

 - What is most exciting to you about dancing and why do you want to come to the Pre-Professional Dance Intensive?

-- What are the three most important personal habits and attitudes that you believe are necessary to contribute to a creative community?
+- What are 2-3 things that you believe are most important to help build a creative and safe community?

 Instructor Assessment (All Applicants)